zxc916684603/ecs/intl.en-US/ECS/Hide/Disk resizing overview.md

 You can resize the volume of a disk to meet the needs of different scenarios, including the need to:

--   [Increase the system disk size](intl.en-US/ECS/ECS conref warehouse/Resize a cloud disk online.md#).
+-   [Increase the disk size](intl.en-US/ECS/ECS conref warehouse/Resize a cloud disk online.md#).
 You can extend the existing partitions or newly added partitions.
--   [Create a cloud disk](../../../../../intl.en-US/Block storage/Block storage/Create a cloud disk/Create a cloud disk.md#) and [attach the cloud disk](../../../../../intl.en-US/Block storage/Block storage/Attach a cloud disk.md#) to the instance as a data disk.
-After, you need to [partition and format the cloud disk](../../../../../intl.en-US/.md#).
+-   [Create a cloud disk](../../../../intl.en-US/Block storage/Block storage/Create a cloud disk/Create a cloud disk.md#) and [attach the cloud disk](../../../../intl.en-US/Block storage/Block storage/Attach a cloud disk.md#) to the instance as a data disk.
+After, you need to [partition and format the cloud disk](../../../../intl.en-US/Quick Start for Entry-Level Users/Step 4.
+Format a data disk/Format a data disk of a Linux instance.md#).
--   [Replace the system disk](../../../../../intl.en-US/Block storage/Block storage/Change the operating system/Replace the system disk (public image).md#) and specify a higher system disk capacity.
+-   [Replace the system disk](../../../../intl.en-US/Block storage/Block storage/Change the operating system/Replace the system disk (public image).md#) and specify a higher system disk capacity.

 ## Procedures for disk resizing {#section_yvq_wg3_fhb .section}